buckbaskin/animatlab/tuning/writeup.md

 ## Things to Visualize/Tune

-1. Velocity estimation network.
+1. [x] Velocity estimation network.
 Max velocity show on a 1 Hz sin wave input of the correct sin, or approximately that.
 Phase should be consistent with approximately 1 Hz.
-2. Accel fusion network is harder.
+2. [x] Accel fusion network is harder.
 Pick 10 combos of ext, flx pressures and joint angles.
 3 joint angles, +/-/0.
 Then two pressure pairs each?
 Goal is to show "symmetric" effects from joint angle and pressure differential, with highest torque at the 0 angle.
-3. Parameter network behaviors (especially in the compressed single step version)
+3. [x] Parameter network behaviors (especially in the compressed single step version)
-4. Torque Guessing Network.
+4. [x] Torque Guessing Network.
 Based on known correspondences, can do the maths out.
-5. Torque -> Pressures network.
+5. [x] Torque -> Pressures network.
 This needs pressure correspondences.

-### Parameter Networks
+### Parameter Networks/Torque -> Acceleration

-1. Write out correspondences.
+1. [v] Write out correspondences
-2. Verify behaviors with correspondences (inertia, etc.) for assumed known values.
+2. [x] Verify behaviors with correspondences (inertia, etc.) for assumed known values.
-3. Update networks.
+3. [x] Update networks.
 Sign needs to be correct for 5-10 test cases.

+### Things left to do

+1. [ ] Write out correspondences for Torque -> Acceleration Factors and Parameter
+update networks (maybe?)
+1. [ ] Do the math for all the question marks to convert mV or real inputs to real outputs.
+Then convert again to mV outputs.
+2. [ ] Set up test stimuli to make all these combinations happen.
+For visual effect when testing, sort all the outputs by expected increasing output level.

 ## Working Notes